The Suzanne H. Arnold Art Gallery

 Documentary Film: "Searching for Posada: Art and Revolutions," Monday, November 17, 11 a.m., Chapel 101.

 Monoprinting Workshop: Saturday, December 6, 9 a.m. - 4 p.m.
 Nancy Williams, LVC adjunct instructor of art and art education, will host a workshop on contemporary mono-printing techniques using water-based inks.
 Materials will be provided.
 Pre-registration is required. $50 Gallery members; $60 non-members; $25 LVC students.
-For more information please contact the Gallery at 717-867-6445 or firstname.lastname@example.org.
+Registration form may be found here.
+For more information, please contact the Gallery at 717-867-6445 or firstname.lastname@example.org.